txt/aa24/docs/12data.md

 - if optimizing n variables, create a vector for n*NP randomly assigned solutions
 - for G generations
     - for every item X in frontier
-       - pick three other items at random (a,b,c)
+       - pick three other items  (a,b,c) via some strategy (e.g. random, best)
        - build a new solution using `vectorMutate`
        - replace X if new better than X